Thank God It's Friday (film): Plot

 Sue insists that her uptight accountant husband Dave take her to the disco.
 On a bet with Bobby, Tony tries to pick up Sue.
 Dave is drugged and renamed "Babbakazoo" by Jackie, and makes a fool of himself.
 Carl and Ken are repeatedly thwarted in their attempts to meet girls.
 Frannie and Jeannie trick Marv into helping them sneak into the disco after several failed attempts at gaining entry.
 Jennifer tries to meet a guy, but Maddy vetoes each of the guys that Jennifer is attracted to.
 Nicole repeatedly attempts to slip into the DJ booth to get Bobby to play her single.
 Crude garbage collector Gus is horrified that the dating service has matched him with a prim college educated woman, and one who is taller than he is.
 Floyd gets stopped repeatedly by the police on suspicion of stealing The Commodores' instruments.
 Marv teaches the uptight Ken how to dance.

 Maddy ditches Jennifer to attend a hot tub party (with the same sleazy guys who came on to Jennifer).
 Gus and Shirley decide to give it a try.
 Carl finally meets a girl, but becomes trapped in a stairway before they can leave together.
 Floyd makes it to the club in time for the Commodores to play, but before they go on, Nicole sneaks up on stage and scores a huge triumph singing "Last Dance".
 Frannie, after tricking Marv's dance partner into the locked stairway, enters the dance contest with Marv.
 Carl and Marv's dance partner hook up in the stairway.
 Jennifer and Ken share a romantic dance, as do Nicole and Bobby.
 Dave comes down and Sue ditches Tony.
 Tony's parked car, having taken innumerable hits from pretty much every other character's car, falls apart in the parking lot.
 Marv and Frannie win the big dance contest.
 Deciding that the KISS concert is "kid stuff", Frannie and Jeannie, now self-proclaimed "disco queens", go with Marv to hit another disco for the 1:00 a.m. dance contest.

 Cast

 Production

-The film production occurred during the summer and autumn of 1977 at 333 S. La Cienega Boulevard (on the corner of La Cienga and San Vicente Boulevard) in Los Angeles, California.
-The building was formerly called the Millionaire’s Club, which was closed several years prior to the film.
-Within those several years, the building underwent “a series of disco and restaurant attempts,” including one named Cabaret.
-It then was reopened as the nightclub Osko’s in December 1977, several months after the filming.
+The film production occurred during the summer and autumn of 1977 at 333 S. La Cienega Boulevard (on the corner of La Cienga and San Vicente Boulevard) in Los Angeles.
+The building was formerly named the Millionaire's Club, which was closed several years before the film.
+Within these several years, the building underwent “a series of disco and restaurant attempts,” including one named Cabaret.
+It then was reopened as the nightclub Osko's in December 1977, several months after the filming.
 The club had four dance floors and 'the Cave', an ice cavern-themed room as seen in the film.
-Osko's was also a filming location of the horror film Jennifer.
+Osko's was also a filming location of the 1978 horror film Jennifer.
 Club owner Osko Karaghossian had a role as a bouncer in the film.
 Osko's nightclub was completely demolished by the early 1990s and was replaced by a large Loehmann's dress store.